palyi/DRLContinuousControl/readme.md

 <h3>Environment</h3>
 <p>
 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+Thus, the goal of your agent (one single agent) is to maintain its position at the target location for as many time steps as possible.
 </p>

 <h3>State Space</h3>